mdjahan/FoRDM/README.md

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.
 - `objectives`: output from `build_objectives()`.
-- `quantile`: single numeric value or named vector of quantiles (0-1) for each objective.
+- `robustness`: numeric value (0-1) specifying the robustness level (e.g., 0.95 indicates a robustness level of 95%).
+Can be also a vector of robustness level for each objective individually.

 **Output**
 - A list containing: